This document details a step-by-step procedure on how to remove Ondat from a Kubernetes cluster.

 Delete Ondat Cluster

-$ kubectl get storageoscluster --all-namespaces # Find the namespace where the Custom Resource runs $ kubectl -n $NS delete storageoscluster --all # Usually to be found in storageos-operator
+kubectl get storageoscluster --all-namespaces # Find the namespace where the Custom Resource runs kubectl -n $NS delete storageoscluster --all # $NS is the namespace found via the above command

 Wait until the Ondat resources are gone